Cleric's supporters again storm Baghdad's government zone

-BAGHDAD (AP) — Supporters of Iraq’s influential Shiite cleric Muqtada al-Sadr again stormed Baghdad’s Green Zone government area Wednesday as the Iraqi parliament holds session on the resignation of its speaker.
+BAGHDAD (AP) — Supporters of Iraq’s influential Shiite cleric Muqtada al-Sadr again stormed Baghdad’s Green Zone government area Wednesday as the Iraqi parliament held session on the resignation of its speaker.

-Associated Press journalists saw those supporting Sadr waving flags as security forces gathered around them.
+Associated Press journalists saw those supporting al-Sadr waving flags as security forces gathered around them.

 Al-Sadr’s bloc won the most votes in parliamentary elections last October but he has been unable to form a majority government.
 His followers stormed the parliament in late July to prevent their rivals from Iran-backed Shiite groups from forming the government.